 What Are the Causes?

-Do you know how does pinched nerve lower back stretches occur?
+Do you know how pinched nerve lower back stretches occur?
 It occurs when any nerves get injured or damaged due to stress, compression, or direct force.
 As a result, your nerve is unable to transmit necessary sensual and motor signals.
 Though there are many positions in your human body where nerves can get compressed or hurt, some are pretty common.

 A majority of people may link the symptoms of a strained nerve with a backbone problem, but that is not always true.
 For several people, stiff muscles, tendons, or ligaments can compress the nerves.